 “The passion spread to other people in the community,” says Andrew Wallace, the Figge’s director of collections and exhibitions.
 “So today, Iowa has two of the earliest and most important collections of Haitian art in the country.”

 In 2003, Iowans helped form the Haitian Art Society to develop that legacy further.
 The group has held conferences in Miami, Montreal, New Orleans, Paris and other Haitian-art hot spots, including trips to eastern Iowa in 2008 and 2017.

 It’s important to remember that Haitian art is as diverse as the people who make it.
 The jungled country is just two-fifths the size of Iowa but has almost four times as many people, who have weathered all sorts of natural and political storms.
 Most historians believe that Haiti’s 1804 revolution was the only successful slave revolt in history, but the country has faced many challenges in the years since, including corruption, disease and a catastrophic earthquake in 2010.

-Haiti’s poverty has forced—or inspired—the country’s artists to “bring beauty out of the most mundane materials,” says David Schmitz, who directs the Dubuque Museum of Art, which in 2017 hosted a major traveling exhibit of Haitian art on loan from the Waterloo Center for the Arts.
+Haiti’s poverty has forced—or inspired—the country’s artists to “bring beauty out of the most mundane materials,” says David Schmitz, who used to direct the Dubuque Museum of Art (now runs the Iowa Arts Council), which in 2017 hosted a major traveling exhibit of Haitian art on loan from the Waterloo Center for the Arts.

 Some Haitian artists chisel animals out of oil drums or fashion elaborate shrines out of discarded toys.
 Others sculpt figures out of junkyard scraps.